 You will be surprised by how much better they handle it when they are included in the dialogue.
-The calmness in your voice will reassure them that all is well, and that there is nothing to fear.
+The calmness in your voice will reassure them that all is well and that there is nothing to fear.

 Remember that animals pick up on your emotions.
 Be sure that you are giving off vibes that are happy as well as calming.
 If you feel anxious and overwhelmed, your dog will soon be as well.

+When taking your dog outside for the first time, keep him or her leashed and allow them the time to explore their new neighborhood.
 Your dog should be introduced to the area around your home slowly.
-It's a good idea to explore it a block at a time, just to see who else lives in your neighborhood.
+It's a good idea to explore it a block at a time, to see who else lives in your neighborhood.
 Strange dogs can pose a threat and cause your pet unnecessary stress.
-And before you let your dog off leash in your yard or at a doggy park, make sure you have their tags and collar, just in case they get scared and run off.
-But again, before letting them off leash, make sure they know where they live and feel comfortable in their new environment.
+And before you let your dog off-leash in your yard or at a doggy park, make sure you have their tags and collar, just in case they get scared and run away.
+But again, before letting them off-leash, make sure they know where they live and feel comfortable in their new environment.

-Arrange to be home for the first week
+Arrange to Be Home for the First Week

 If possible, allow yourself some time before you start your new job.
 This will give you time to help your dog adjust.
-During this period of adjustment, start spending time away from the house, doing so in small increments just to see how your dog will respond.
-Eventually, when you do start work and you have to spend all day away, your dog should be adjusted to the home and feel comfortable being alone there.
+During this period of adjustment, start spending time away from the house, doing so in small increments to see how your dog will respond.
+Eventually, when you do start work, and you have to spend all day away, your dog should be adjusted to the home and feel comfortable being alone there.

 No matter what kind of pet you have, adjusting to a new home is tough.
 Knowing your animal and the kind of pet they are—confident, social or shy—will help you determine what their individual needs are and help you provide the comfort they need.